industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ### Add new connector

-- If you haven't set the Databus Settings in the IIH Essentials yet, go to the Settings Section of the IIH Essentials app and configure the default Databus Settings.
+- If you haven't set the Databus Settings in the IIH Essentials yet, go to the Settings Section of the IIH Essentials app and configure the default Databus Settings

   <p align="center"><kbd><img src="graphics/11DataBusIIH.PNG" /></kbd></p>

-- Now go to the connector Section.
+- Now go to the connector Section

 - There you have to add a new connector:
   - Adapter name (you are free to choose a custom name)